WeamAdel/weather-journal-app/README.md

 - Users can find weather data by _zip code_ and _country code_.
 - An error message shows with **404** status code if the entered _zip code_ or _country code_ is not valid by the [API](https://openweathermap.org/).
 - The default location data is set to _Los Angeles, US_ with **zip code: 90001** and **country code: us**.
-- Clicking the _😊_ in each entry card will show the user's entered feelings, as it may be too long, there is no need to show it all the time.

 ## GIF